Consecratio/Checkers/README.md

 ## Tech Stack
 ____

-The game will JavaScript heavy, but to style the page I plan on using Bootstrap or Tailwind CSS.
+The game will use HTML, CSS, and JavaScript.

 ## MVP
 ____